Modernise data transfer with AWS Transfer Family

 Amazon Web Services (AWS) offers multiple services to modernise file transfer architectures.
 But when it comes to data in transit between different organisations, it’s paramount to ensure that the data is secure and resilient so that no transmission loss is experienced.

 For this scenario, we’ll assume that we’re attempting migration from an existing SFTP server and that the requirements for success are maximum security and availability to ensure no loss of information via malfunction or malicious activity.

 Versent begins each migration by using discovery workshops and tools to define our customers’ technical and business requirements.
 This process analyses how the current SFTP service works and how we can maintain or improve it after migration.

 During the discovery process, Versent works closely with your Subject Matter Experts (SMEs) to identify any data that’s sensitive or critical.
 This helps us understand which data and connections are most vital, which will factor into the deployment of Transfer Family Services and migration utilities.

 It’s important to note that AWS Transfer Family supports multiple types of backend storage services.
 The selection of the appropriate storage pool should align with the approach you plan for your storage environments from a security point of view.
-The storage pool types available on AWS are Elastic File System (EFS), FSX for Windows or S3.
+The storage pool types available on AWS are Elastic File System (EFS) and S3.